Is Sri Lanka a country you have wondered about visiting?

 How do you get to Polonnaruwa from Sigiriya?

-Your best option is by private vehicle for the 55km journey.
-Otherwise, to take a bus, you would have returned to Dambulla for the bus to Polonnaruwa.
+Your best option is to use a private vehicle for the 55km journey.
+Otherwise, to take a bus, you would have to return to Dambulla for the bus to Polonnaruwa.

 Having a private vehicle means you can cover the ancient city of Polonnaruwa more efficiently and get a reprieve from the heat between the various sites.